Nisarg221B/Notes/Technical Learning Notes/Google Data-analytics course/Foundations-Data Everywhere/Introduction.md

 **Data** - collection of facts.

-**Data analyst** - someone who collects, transforms and organizes data in order to help make informed decision.
+**Data analyst** - someone who collects, transforms and organizes data in order to help make informed decision. data analyst is explorer , a detective and an artist all rolled into one.

 **Processes :**
 - Ask